rianhunter/remote_debugging_path_chromium/README.rst

       are allowed to be invoked through this interface.
 You can specify this multiple times.

+    - --remote-debugging-allow-expression=EXPR
+      A more powerful version of 'remote-debugging-allow'.
+You can pass an arbitrary Python expressions as an argument and if the expression evaluates to true then the method will be allowed to be invoked.
+The message is available as the `msg` variable.
+This is mainly to allow more fine-grained whitelist access based on method arguments.

 Assuming your pip install location is on your PATH, you can invoke it like you would invoke chromium.